-The following objectives are prioritized in our implementation timeline, because we believe they create a foundation for reaching other objectives in the plan:
+The following objectives are prioritized in our implementation timeline, because we believe they create a foundation for reaching other objectives in the plan: • Do the work to build authentic relationships with our Black, Indigenous, and culturally

-- Do the work to build authentic relationships with our Black, Indigenous, and culturally specific partners. - Resource equity-centered learning and culture building within HDC. - Grow our knowledge of core concepts of environmental justice and of community priorities related to climate resiliency. - Evolve our business model to support our strategic plan.
+- specific partners. - Resource equity-centered learning and culture building within HDC. - priorities related to climate resiliency. - Evolve our business model to support our strategic plan.